SmithWillSuffice/ohanga-pai/content/blog/135_fizzy_machinehead_sora_pop.md

 all cutting back on non-essentials.
 Same for machine algorithm string emission technology.
 [FN-3](#fn3)

-This is what the cretinous Abundance guys do not comprehend.
+This is what the 𖥐𖦪𖠢𖢧𖥣ꛘ𖥕ꚶ𖨚 Abundance guys do not comprehend.
 They want neoliberal growthism because they are greedy.
 They cannot stomach the idea the median USA lifestyle is unsustainable, but that also below the median USA lifestyle, with a few simple changes in habits, a family can be